VojtekLukas/english-for-designers/work.md

 **Travis Mayers Bysnysman (musicvideo)**

 This was my most complex shoot.
 We wanted to create a film-like video clip other than generic rap videos.
 The writing and shooting took about 2-3 weeks and during this project i started to think a little different about my style and it set light on direction that i would like to go.
-That is creating music videos with promyšlený stories
+That is creating music videos with coherent stories

+**Café-Bar Baribal (logo, menu, photos)**

+In 2022 i did complete visual of Café-Bar Baribal based in Jičín, i shoot promo pictures of foods and drinks, designed the logo and created the menu and wie list.
+Shortly after we shoot a short commercial for IG and few reels.

 <p>More detailed Portfolio on this website: UnderConstruction.com </p>